-In summary the limited real estate activity in this neighborhood has been reflected by the sales transactions reported within this appraisal reportas well as the period prior to those sales.
-Those transactions reflect sales prices that have responded to lower demand and lower revenue.
-Those transactions have also reflected opportunities for buyers who are planning for the upturn, which appears to be facing us as the hospitality industry is slowly improving.
-Some of the more recent developer/buyers, during the last couple of years have benefited by the willingness of lenders to finally accept short sales that support the financial feasibility needed.
-At the same time the demand for product has increased supporting the demand that fuels the newer developments.
-This has given a further appearance of a decline in land prices when it is actually more reflective of the marketplace than before.
+In summary the real estate activity in this neighborhood has been reflected by the sales transactions reported within this appraisal report as well as the period prior to those sales; and has reflected a slow upswing in prices and activity since early 2011.
+Those transactions reflect sales prices that have previously responded to lower demand and lower revenue.
+At the same time the demand for product has increased supporting the demand that fuels some newer developments.
 This neighborhood, has good access and linkages to the major roadways and adjoining municipalities.
 The population base appears to be stable with long term continued growth potential on the vacant sites as well as those that can be updated.
-Commercial growth in the neighborhood has slowed down due to the current uncertain economic state of affairsbut should increase with the uptick in hospitality.
+Commercial growth in the neighborhood has slowed down due to the prior uncertain economic state of affairs but has shown increases with the uptick in hospitality and the plans to incorporate it into some of the new planned developments.